ssyevuo/interactive-shopping-list/README.md

 ## Features
 This website is made a success by the help of various features as stated below:

-**Add Items:** This feature adds items to the shopping list with the help of the input field **Mark as Purchased:** This feature uses a checkbox to help users mark items as purchased.
+**Add Items:** This feature adds items to the shopping list with the help of the input field.

+**Mark as Purchased:** This feature uses a checkbox to help users mark items as purchased.

 **Edit Items:** This feature enables users to edit the items in the list.

 **Clear List:** This feature helps users clear the purchase list after getting done with using the list.

 **Persistent Storage:** This feature ensures that the shopping list items are stored in local storage to ensure that the list remains even after page relloading.

 ## Technologies Used